xml

 }))

-Source mode (read XML files):
+Source role (read XML files):

 // Read and parse an XML file